MillionConcepts/antiscope/README.md

 ### Warning!
 Achtung!

 Use of this repository might cost you money or sanity.
+It sometimes executes **untrusted code** _by design_.
 We do not believe that the code in this repository is fit for any purpose.
 We recommend that you do not use it.
 We disclaim all responsibility for bad things that might happen if you use it anyway.